 The Secret Annex, in German-Occupied Amsterdam, Holland During World War II

 The early entries of the diary, before Anne and her family enter into hiding, take place in Amsterdam, Holland.
-We learn little of the city or the surroundings, only that the movement of Jews within the city is severely restricted due to the German occupation.
-For example, Jews are not allowed to use public transportation and have a curfew of 8pm, after which they are not allowed outside of their homes.
+We don't learn much about the city or surroundings, only that the movement of Jews within the city is severely restricted due to the German occupation.
+For example, Jews aren't allowed to use public transportation and have a curfew of 8pm, after which they're not allowed outside of their homes.
 This brief view of Amsterdam helps us understand the forces that caused the Franks to enter into hiding.

 The majority of the diary’s events take place in the small rooms of the "Secret Annex," a portion of Mr. Frank and Mr. van Daan’s office hidden behind a bookcase.
 The four-room living situation is cramped and confining for the eight (!) inhabitants.
 Rarely are they able to open windows; their use of plumbing is restricted; and they can’t escape each other’s company.